sjgray/cbm2-multi-rom/readme.txt

 ===

 As 5-switch DIP SWITCH versions are not as common you can also install a 6-switch if you have one.
-You can also install and lesser number switch if you don't need all 32 slots.
+You can also install any lesser number switch if you don't need all 32 slots.
-If you only need to one slot you can leave off the switch entirely as the resistor-pack will keep the lines grounded automatically.
+If you only need one slot you can leave off the switch entirely as the resistor-pack will keep the lines grounded automatically.
 Finally, you could wire up individual SPST switches and mount them remotely.